 Tools and gardening gloves are provided, but if you have your own tools and gloves please bring them.
 Hand sanitiser and wipes will be available and, after the session, the gloves will be washed and the tools cleaned.

 Ruth Morgan and Marietta from the Friends of Kennington Park lead the sessions; just turn up, you will find us in the Flower Garden (or maybe in the flower beds near the Lodge) and stay as long or as short a time as you like.

 All welcome and no gardening skill required!
 If you would like to be included in the volunteer gardening email list, please contact us on: email@example.com

-The sessions are generally on the second Sunday of the month - with a break in August and January.
+The sessions are generally on the second Sunday of the month - with a break in January.

 BATS GALORE - we ran a Bat Walk in April with Lambeth's Dr Iain Boulton, armed with bat detectors we both saw and heard a lot of bats.
 Apparently the park is host to a colony of about a dozen pipestrelle bats and we saw about 7 of them.
 They had just come out of hibernation and are starving, so at dusk and dawn they come out to feed and can eat about 1000 insects in one session!

 ART COMPETITION - throughout April the Friends ran an art competition, with cash prizes, for photos, drawings, poems, prose on what people loved about the park during the lockdown.
 Details of the prize winning entries elsewhere on this website and have been posted up in the park.

 If you would like to help at any of the FOKP events, please get in touch on:

 If you are not a member, do come and join us, details on this website